rcdev15/DiscordMonitor/README.md

 # Monitor keywords and send to your discord
-run SiteUrlsParser.py after you have changed all the database info to your own.
+run SiteUrlsParser.py after you have changed all the database and discord info to your own.